Los Angeles Voluntary Manslaughter Defense Attorney

 Hiring an experienced Los Angeles criminal defense attorney to argue these defenses on your behalf will increase your chances of getting the best possible outcome in your criminal case.

 Have you been arrested for voluntary manslaughter in Los Angeles?
-Call The Rodriguez Law Group today to learn about how we can help you fight the criminal charges you face.
 Our voluntary manslaughter defense attorneys have nearly two decades of legal experience and understand how to handle these serious criminal matters.

 We know that your future is on the line and will do everything in our power to get the charges against you reduced or dismissed.
 In the event that you are convicted of voluntary manslaughter we will advocate to get you the lenient criminal sentence of probation.
 The sooner we can get intervene in your case, the greater your chances of success, so do not hesitate to call us today.
 We will review your case, explain your rights, and answer your questions.